Posts Tagged ‘ground rules’

 It would be nice to be able to claim that I first conceived these meta-rules for ground rule design, and then used them to build my conference ground rules.
 No such luck!
 It took me ten years to realize that explicit ground rules for Conferences That Work would be useful, and another five to figure out the six I now use.
 Only recently did I notice that all six follow the two principles I’ve described above.

 What ground rules do you use for your events?
-Can you share any other principles useful for designing ground rules?
+Can you share any other principles for designing conference ground rules?

 How to improve your conference with explicit ground rules

 Remember kindergarten?
-O.K., I barely do either, but when I go into my local elementary school to read to the kids, I see ground rules like these posted on the classroom walls.
-The teachers create them for the younger classes, and I’m told that the Junior High comes up with their own ground rules (probably with some judicious teacher input).
+O.K., I barely do either.
+But when I go into my local elementary school to read to the kids, I see ground rules like these posted on the classroom walls.
+The teachers create them for the younger classes, and I’m told that the Junior High comes up with their own (probably with some judicious teacher input).
 So it seems that explicit ground rules are useful in the pre-adult classroom.

-Moving to the adult world, professional facilitators who work for more than a few hours with a group or team will usually have the members establish their own ground rules, not only because group-developed ground rules handle the specific needs of the group, but also because the process of development creates buy-in for the rules that are chosen.
+Moving to the adult world, professional facilitators who work for more than a few hours with a group or team will usually have the members establish their own ground rules.
+Why?
+There are two reasons.
+First, group-developed ground rules handle the specific needs of the group.
+And second, the process of development creates buy-in for the chosen rules.

-Perhaps you’re thinking: We’re adults, we know how to behave! or What’s the point, we’re only together for a few days!
+So perhaps you’re thinking: We’re adults, we know how to behave!
+Or What’s the point, we’re only together for a few days!

 Here’s why the right explicit ground rules will improve your conference.